majistrate/scribble/README.txt

 -- SUMMARY --

-This module provides a entity based blackboards using HTML canvas elements.
+This module provides entity based blackboards using HTML canvas elements.
-Visitors that have the permission can draw onto those blackboards and save their changes to an image field on the scribble entity.
+Visitors that have the permission can draw onto those blackboards and save their changes to an image field on a scribble entity.

-Besides that the images can be displayed as slideshows, managed and also down- loaded by administrators.
+Besides that, the images can be displayed as slideshows, managed and also down- loaded by administrators.

 Think of it as a plaster on which people write their message when you broke your